Rodan + Fields Active Hydration Serum Review

 Review

-Results you may expect from using Rodan + Fields Active Hydration Serum:
+Does Rodan + Fields Active Hydration Serum Work?

-Quite moisturizing: Rodan + Fields Active Hydration Serum has a moisturizing rating of 5.1 out of 10.
+According to CreamScan analysis, Rodan + Fields Active Hydration Serum is quite moisturizing, with a moisturizing rating of 5.1 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.2 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%), Pentylene Glycol (est. ≈3.0%) and Pyrus Malus (Apple) Fruit Extract (est. ≈2.0%).